The Barbell Shrug

 Grab a resistance band and shrug upwards with the same form as the barbell shrug.

-For even more trap exercises with a barbell, check out this intense 5 minute barbell trap workout:
+Check out this intense 5 minute barbell trap workout!